 - Cheddar cheese or Mexican cheese blend

-1. Pour olive oil into skillet and heat.
-Put in your diced onions, a couple of shakes of cumin, and leftover shredded chicken.
-Stir until onions become transparent and chicken is heated through.
+- Pour olive oil into skillet and heat.
+Put in your diced onions, a couple of shakes of cumin.
+Cook until onions are transparent.
+Add leftover shredded chicken and cook until chicken is heated through.
 Cool.

-3. Wrap some tortillas in a papertowel and heat in the microwave for 15-20 seconds, until warm and flexible.
+- Wrap some tortillas in a paper towel and heat in the microwave for 15-20 seconds, until warm and flexible.
 If you try to fill and wrap the tortillas when they are cold, they will break apart, so this step is important.

-4. Dip tortilla in enchilada sauce (both sides), lay in 13x19” baking pan and fill with chicken/onion mixture.
+- Dip tortilla in enchilada sauce (both sides), lay in 13×19” baking pan and fill with chicken/onion mixture.
 Top with some cheese.
-Roll tortilla up and place the rolled end face down in pan to it stays closed.
-Continue with all tortillas, placing them next to one another in the pan until you've used up your chicken/onion mixture.
+Roll tortilla up and place the rolled end face down in pan so it stays closed.
+Continue with all tortillas, placing them next to one another in the pan until you’ve used up your chicken/onion mixture.

-5. Pour remaining 1/4 can of sauce over enchiladas.
+- Pour remaining 1/4 can of sauce over enchiladas (along with any that is left over in your bowl from dipping).
 The less sauce you use, the drier your enchiladas will be, so pour based on preference.
 Top with cheddar cheese.

 Chicken and Rice casserole

 This recipe is super simple and quick to assemble (not to mention, cheap).
-It's also yummy and makes good leftovers.
-Print Recipe
+It’s comfort food that makes good leftovers.

 - 1 box Rice-A-Roni wild rice (or your favorite brand/flavor)